-Chris Brokaw was born in New York City and raised in the outlying suburbs.
+Chris Brokaw is a singer, songwriter, guitarist, drummer and film composer based in Boston.
+He was born in New York City and raised in the outlying suburbs.
 He attended Oberlin College, where he took exactly two music-related classes: Multi-track Recording and Steel Drumming.
-He resides in Cambridge, Massachusetts.

 Chris is perhaps best known for his work as the drummer in CODEINE and the guitarist in COME, who made several albums in the 1990's for the labels Sub Pop and Matador that are considered landmarks in American independent rock music.

 Since 2001, Chris has focused primarily on his work as a solo artist, making numerous albums of vocal and instrumental music.
 This has ranged from full on rock ("Red Cities", "Incredible Love", "Gambler's Ecstasy") to explorations of the 6-string and 12-string acoustic guitars ("Canaris", "VDSQ Solo Acoustic Volume 3") to the experimental and abstract ("Tundra", "Gracias, Ghost of the Future","The Periscope Twins").
+His 2017 cd "The Hand That Wrote This Letter" presents instrumental classical guitar versions of David Bowie and Prince songs.
 Throughout, Chris has maintained an active solo touring schedule in the US, UK, Europe, Canada, Australia and Russia.

 Chris has become active in film scoring, and has composed original music for the following films: "I Was Born, But" (Roddy Bogawa, 2004), "Road" (Leslie McCleave, 2005, which received the award for Best Original Score at the Brooklyn International Film Festival); "Sospira" (Lana Z. Caplan, 2011); "Taken By Storm" (Roddy Bogawa, 2011); "Now, Forager" (Julia Halperin/Jason Cortlund, 2012); "Barracuda" (Julia Halperin/Jason Cortlund, 2017); and "Buck Run" (Nick Frangione, scheduled for release in 2018).
 Both "Taken by Storm" and "Now, Forager" screened in 2012 at MOMA in New York City.

-Currently, Chris plays in the bands The Martha's Vineyard Ferries, The Lemonheads, The New Year, The Empty House Cooperative, Hidden Tooth, Charnel Ground, and his own Chris Brokaw Rock Band.
-He also plays in a duo with Geoff Farina.
+Currently, Chris plays in the bands The New Year, The Empty House Cooperative, The Martha's Vineyard Ferries, The Lemonheads, and in duos with Geoff Farina and Lori Goldston.

 Capitan Records was started in 2008 by Chris Brokaw as a means of releasing some of his prolific output.
 While he enjoys and prefers working with 'real labels', he understands that not everyone is equipped to deal with his onslaught on ambient guitar lp's, noise tapes, etc, especially given his lack of patience re the same.
 "Sometimes it's fun to record something at home and just get the damn thing on sale 3 days later", he says.